- What We Do

-1. That their Letter of Interest (LOI) has been received by the DIV team.
+1. That their Expression of Interest (EOI) has been received by the DIV team.

-2. That their LOI has been screened for eligibility and has either passed or not passed on to the review phase.
+2. That their EOI has been screened for eligibility and has either passed or not passed on to the review phase.

-3. That their LOI has been reviewed and the applicant is either invited to submit a Full Application or they are not invited to move on to the next phase at this time.
+3. That their EOI has been reviewed and the applicant is either invited to submit a Full Application or they are not invited to move on to the next phase at this time.